 Fats are the densest form of energy, containing around 6 calories per gram.

-Carbohydrates and protein, on the other hand, contain 4 calories per gram.
+Carbohydrates and protein, on the other hand, contain an average 4 calories per gram.

 For example, protein tends to slow our digestion and makes us feel full.